mchrisman/zero-kerf-laser-jigsaw/index.md

 <!-- {% include youtube.html id="bI3UKxNdW8M" %}-->

 ## Tutorial

+***Fair warning:**  the technique is simple, but it takes some patience and practice.
+You should also anticipate that there will be some percentage of failures, damaged pieces that will need to be recut, especially if you're using an inkjet photo printer.*

 - Part 1: [Using the Alignment Sled](using-the-alignment-sled.md) (Detailed walk-through with prepared example files)
 - Part 2: **Single-page puzzles** (How to create your own vector files)
 - Part 3: **Masking and weeding** (Discussion; weeding trick)